Hiruka Fernando

-Hiruka Fernando (born 30 September 1976) is a Sri Lankan cricketer.
+Hiruka Fernando (born 30 September 1976) is a former Sri Lankan cricketer.
 She played in 60 Women's One Day International (WODIS) and 4 Women's Twenty20 International (WT20Is) for Sri Lanka.
 She was the first woman to score 1,000 runs in ODIs for Sri Lanka.
+Her sister Rose also played cricket for Sri Lanka.

+She played domestic cricket for Colts Cricket Club.
+In October 2008, the Fernando sister called up for the West Indies series.
+In October 2010, she retired from International cricket.